-St. Louis sees high river levels taper off, some other Missouri areas could still flood
+St. Louis sees “light at end of the tunnel”, some other Missouri areas could still flood

+MoDOT-St. Louis Asst.
+District Engineer Tom Blair said “The cresting of Meramec River is the light at the end of the tunnel”.
+If true, it’s been almost a week in the making.
 Missouri is now in its 6th day of heavy flooding, which started Saturday when up to 11 inches of rain fell in some areas in the southwest part of the state.

 High water levels have subsided in that region, although rain persists while the second of two slow moving storms continues to roll through the southern and central portion of Missouri.